Photos by Ralph Naranjo

 A miniaturized, 24/7-operating autopilot would have to sip electrical current or be swapped for a scaled-down self-steering vane.
 In addition, the scan’tlings and stability of the SailBot boat must be able to handle wave impacts, capsizes, and tangles with flotsam.
 All of these challenges and the ability to go from design development and construction to on the water competition make robotic sailboats the sailor/engineers perfect puzzle to ponder.

 If all this sounds too far-fetched to be entering the mainstream soon, think again.
-In a month or so, B&G will roll out its new Hydra 5000 MFD instruments that put start-line decision making in a black box.
-Not only will the display graphically show the favored side of the start line, but it will give the number of boat lengths one side is favored over the other.
+B&G has rolled out instruments that put start-line decision making in a black box.
+Not only does the display graphically show the favored side of the start line, but it gives the number of boat lengths one side is favored over the other.
 Information such as time to the line, a graphic display of the currents set and drift, and a full array of wind data is all in plain sight.
 How long will it be before auto tacks and pressure-sensor sail trimming enter the fray?

 The University of Rhode Island (URI) recently launched a 36-foot catamaran sans rig that will head to sea for a month at a time measuring major currents and doing other physical oceanography work.
 Dan Codiga, a URI research scientist who runs the project, sees autonomous operation as a cost-effective approach to vital data gathering.